xuhaowang/githubAction/README.md

-This repo is for testing github actio
+This repo is for testing github action